dbabaioff/scroll.js/README.md

 # scroll.js

-scroll.js is a small, cross-browser JavaScript library that can be used in web applications to manage the **window** browser's scroll event.
+scroll.js is a small, cross-browser JavaScript library that can be used in web applications to manage the **window object's** scroll event.

 Using John Resig's [flexible javascript events](http://ejohn.org/projects/flexible-javascript-events/).